Truck Accident Attorneys in Detroit, Michigan

 What Are the Most Common Injuries After a Truck Accident?

 While all motor vehicle accidents have the potential to cause injuries, truck accident victims often suffer severe and life-changing injuries.
-Because commercial vehicles are so much larger than passenger vehicles, truck accidents often cause catastrophic and long-term ailments.
+Because commercial vehicles are so much larger than passenger vehicles, truck accidents often cause catastrophic and long-term injuries.

 The most common injuries after a truck accident include: